davidaramant/sector-director/src/DataModelGenerator/readme.md

 Parsing happens in three steps:

-1) A custom lexer generates tokens
+1) A lexer generates tokens
-2) A [Pidgin](https://github.com/benjamin-hodgson/Pidgin) parser creates an AST from the token stream
+2) A parser generates an abstract syntax tree
-3) A custom generated semantic analyzer maps the AST to the data model.
+3) The semantic analyzer (which is mostly generated) turns the AST into the generated model